Adolescent (Grades 7-12) Initial Certification Program - B.A. Degree Program

 - Successful completion of 100 hours of field experience (part of education requirements).

-- A passing score on the New York State Content Specialty Test in Mathematics (CST) or New York State Liberal Arts and Science Test (ALST).
+- A passing score on the New York State Content Specialty Test in Mathematics (CST).

 During the student teaching semester you will register for: